acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

 =========

-Your objective is to create the perfect team of three mercenaries to defeat your opponents within 400 turns and claim victory over the battle.
+Your objective is to create the perfect team of three mercenaries to defeat your opponents within 400 turns and claim victory over the enemy.
 Your team will consist of two generic soldiers and one leader.
-Each character as a special set of moves, including three actions that they may use on their turn.
-Some of these actions may cost some special points to use, which is gathered by using their standard move.
-Each character will also have their own stats, including their max health, attack, speed, and defense.
+Each character has a special set of moves, including three actions that they may use on their turn.
+A portion of these actions may cost :cyan:`Special Points` to use, which is gathered by using their Normal Move.
+Each character will also have their own Stats, including their health, Attack, Defense, and Speed.

 You can find more information on :doc:`characters`, as well as :doc:`stats` and :doc:`moves` in their respective docs.